freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 Most *nix based operating systems come with Python installed (usually Python 2, Python 3 in most recent ones).
 Replacing the system Python is not recommended and may cause problems.
 However, different versions of Python can be safely installed alongside the system Python.
 See <a href='https://docs.python.org/3/using/index.html' target='_blank' rel='nofollow'>Python Setup and Usage</a>.

-Windows doesn't come with Python, the installer and instructions can be found <a href='https://docs.python.org/3/using/windows.html' target='_blank' rel='nofollow'>here</a>
+Windows doesn't come with Python, the installer and instructions can be found <a href='https://docs.python.org/3/using/windows.html' target='_blank' rel='nofollow'>here</a>.

 ## Python Interpreter

-The Python interpreter is what is used to run Python scripts.
+The Python interpreter used to run Python scripts.

-If it is available and in Unix shell’s search path makes it possible to start it by typing the command `python` followed by the script name will invoke the interpreter and run the script.
+Type the command `python` followed by the script name to invoke the interpreter and run the script.
+This will determine whether the interpreter is available and in Unix shell’s search path.

 `hello_campers.py`